 Or so I thought.

-This goal inspired me to increase my learning to a relatively insane level.
-In my first few years of college I was learning Talmud for about five hours a day, began a Smecha program where I was intensely studying Hilchot Shabbat, I kept up with the latest contemporary halachic and philosophical debates, and on top of that, I decided to minor (which eventually became a major) in Jewish Studies.
-I would get into conversations about various aspects of Judaism wherever I went, helped convince many of my friends to go to Yeshiva or Seminary, worked as an educator in multiple organizations and schools, and would give bi-weekly Shiurim at UCLA whether it was a part of the Mishmar program that I founded, or the already established JLIC.
+This goal inspired me to increase my learning to a relatively extreme level.
+In my first few years of college I was learning Talmud for about five hours a day, began a Smecha program where I was studying in-depth Halacha, I kept up with the latest contemporary halachic and philosophical debates, and on top of that, I decided to minor (which eventually became a major) in Jewish Studies.
+This was all in addition to my regular university studies.
+I would get into conversations or debates about various aspects of Judaism wherever I went, helped convince many of my friends to go to Yeshiva or Seminary, worked as an educator in multiple organizations and schools, and would give bi-weekly Shiurim at UCLA whether it was a part of the Mishmar program that I founded, or the already established JLIC.

 I loved this work so much that I decided to write a book about rational belief in the Torah and Judaism.
 I remember a little over a year and a half ago, I decided to reduce my daily Talmud study and begin outlining my book.
 My goal was to systematically refute any argument that could be used to disprove the authenticity of the Torah.

 So I began reading.
-My desk which was once covered in various tractates of Talmud bookmarked to different pages, with the corresponding Rishonim, were quickly replaced by books on Biblical Criticism, Ancient Mesopotamian history, and philosophy.
+My desk once covered in various tractates of Talmud were quickly replaced by books on Biblical Criticism, Ancient Mesopotamian history, and philosophy.

 The next few months were some of the toughest in my life.
 I have no interest in going through the full story now (perhaps one day), but I slowly began to realize that on my questions increased in strength and number while my answers remained weak.

 Modern Orthodoxy, like the Talmud, accepts the fact that there is wisdom outside of the Torah.
-Modern Orthodox Jews fully legitimize the knowledge coming out of the top researchers of every field, except for when it contradicts their dogmatic beliefs.
+Subsequently, Modern Orthodox Jews fully legitimize the knowledge coming out of the top researchers of every academic discipline, but the second they come across anything contradicts their dogmatic beliefs they immediately reject it.
 I see no reason to list all of the fallacies of belief in Orthodox Judaism, if anyone wants I still have the unwritten outline of my book, complete with enough unanswered questions to create a second Talmud.
 However, to give a very, very, basic and general overview:

-- Historians discount the historicity of much of the Tanakh, before the United Monarchy (King David).
-Again, this is due to the fact that archeology has failed to reveal anything validating many crucial claims about Jewish history such as: a mass exodus from Egypt (click here for more) and the conquest of Israel by Joshua.
+- Historians discount the historicity of much of the Tanakh before King David.
+Again, this is due to the fact that archaeology has failed to reveal anything validating many crucial claims about Jewish history such as: a mass exodus from Egypt (click here for more) and the conquest of Israel by Joshua.
 Yes, yes I know that absence of evidence is not necessarily evidence of absence, but at a certain point we are only fooling ourselves.